All Acceptances are Conditional

 - Completion of all prerequisite courses

-- Completion of any degree program in which the accepted student is currently enrolled
+- Completion of any degree program (bachelor’s, master’s, doctorate, or other professional degree programs) in which the accepted student is currently enrolled

 - Completion of a criminal background check with results deemed favorable by the College